wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 (20000 +  1000)/100 = 210 and the parallel execution time would be: 20 seconds.
 So the efficiency would be (210/20) / 20 = 52%.

-So with 35.8% we're still pretty fact from the ideal parallel efficiency.
+So with 35.8% we're still pretty far from the ideal parallel efficiency.

   </div>
 </div>